subsquid/docs/docs/basics/squid-gen.md

    - for PostgreSQL-based squids you can also connect to the database with `PGPASSWORD=postgres psql -U postgres -p 23798 -h localhost squid` and take a look at the contents;
    - if it is storing data to a file-based dataset, [wait for the first filesystem sync](/basics/store/file-store/overview/#filesystem-syncs-and-dataset-partitioning) then verify that all the expected files are present and contain the expected data.

 At this point your squid is ready.
-You can customize it, run it on your own infrastructure or [deploy it to Aquarium](/deploy-squid/).
+You can run it on your own infrastructure or [deploy it to Aquarium](/deploy-squid/).

 ## Configuration